alexirpan/alexirpan.github.io/_posts/2016-07-29-pokemon-go-equality.markdown

 Now, back to Pokemon Go.
 Let's assume that team choice doesn't affect the strength of the player.
-This is a safe assumption, because the fastest ways to level up are catching Pokemon, visting Pokestops, and evolving Pokemon under the effect of a Lucky Egg, and all of these methods are team independent.
+This is a safe assumption, because the fastest ways to level up are catching Pokemon, visiting Pokestops, and evolving Pokemon under the effect of a Lucky Egg, and all of these methods are team independent.
 Given this, gyms owned by Team Instinct face the most adversity, because they can be attacked by both Mystic and Valor, the two